 Our business is dependent on the continued improvement of our existing Simoa products and our development of new products utilizing our Simoa or other potential future technology.
 As we introduce new products or refine, improve or upgrade versions of existing products, we cannot predict the level of market acceptance or the amount of market share these products will achieve, if any.
 We cannot assure you that we will not experience material delays in the introduction of new products in the future.
 In addition, introducing new products could result in a decrease in revenues from our existing products.
-For example, introduction of the Quanterix SR may result in a decrease in revenue from our existing Simoa HD-1 Analyzer instrument.
-Consistent with our strategy of offering new products and product refinements, we expect to continue to use a substantial amount of capital for product development and refinement than is available on terms favorable to us, if at all, which could adversely affect our business, financial condition or results of operations.
+For example, introduction of the Quanterix SR-X may result in a decrease in revenue from our existing Simoa HD-1 Analyzer instrument.
+Consistent with our strategy of offering new products and product refinements, we expect to continue to use a substantial amount of capital for product development and refinement.
+We may need additional capital for product development and refinement than is available on terms favorable to us, if at all, which could adversely affect our business, financial condition or results of operations.